-Whether it’s discovering that first wrinkle, a gray hair popping up at your temple, or realizing that the senior discount at your local movie theater now applies to you, getting older can be an intimidating prospect for anyone.
-Luckily, just because you’re not a teenager anymore doesn’t mean you have to have to resign yourself to a future full of naps in recliners, elastic-waist pants, and strong opinions about the price of stamps.
+Whether it's discovering that first wrinkle, a gray hair popping up at your temple, or realizing that the senior discount at your local movie theater now applies to you, getting older can be an intimidating prospect for anyone.
+Luckily, just because you're not a teenager anymore doesn't mean you have to have to resign yourself to a future full of naps in recliners, elastic-waist pants, and strong opinions about the price of stamps.
 By staying active and being mindful about your food choices, you can keep looking and feeling youthful, no matter how many candles are on your birthday cake.
 Incorporating these Zero Belly Breakfasts tips for aging into your routine can keep you looking and feeling better than you ever thought possible.
-Add in the 50 Ways to Age in Reverse and you’ll be turning back the clock in no time.
+Think of it as your anti-aging secret!
+Add in the 50 Ways to Age in Reverse, and you'll be turning back the clock in no time.

 Start Your Day With Green Tea

 While it may be tempting to kick off your day with a big sugary coffee, starting with green tea can keep you healthier and leaner, especially as you age.
 Not only is green tea loaded with inflammation-fighting catechins, which have been linked to lower rates of breast, liver, and digestive cancers, it's also a major boon to your weight loss.
 Research published in the International Journal of Obesity reveals that catechin supplementation was effective at increasing weight loss and improving weight maintenance over time, too.
 For more ways to hydrate the healthy way, make the 50 Best Detox Waters for Fat Burning and Weight Loss part of your weight loss routine!

 Walk It Out